One last look at Singapore’s Raffles Hotel before it closes

 “Did you know that British writer W Somerset Maugham who came to the hotel three times and stayed at the same suite for all of his visits left us a beautiful quote?” he asked.
 “The quote was ‘Raffles stands for all the fables of the exotic East’ and the hotel wanted to use it in their promotions.
 That original letter, written by Somerset giving us permission to use the quote, is hung up in the suite named after him.”

 It’s anecdotes like these that make up the storied history of the 130-year-old hotel, also affectionately known as the Grand Old Dame of Singapore.
-And as it prepares to close its main hotel building and lobby for phase two of its restoration on Aug 13, a specially curated tour and exhibition will be conducted daily by a volunteer guide from the National Heritage Board (NHB).
+And as it prepares to close its main hotel building and lobby on Aug 13 for phase two of its restoration, a specially curated tour and exhibition will be conducted daily by a volunteer guide from the National Heritage Board (NHB).

 Initial response was so overwhelming that three new tour days (Aug 7, 8 and 10) have been added, with two sessions a day (10am and 5pm).
 At S$12 per person, each tour participant will also receive a jar of traditional blended kaya (coconut jam) from the hotel.